 When you’re considering a new medication, understanding the side effects can be just as important as understanding the benefits.

-Other side effects were reported.
+Other important side effects were reported.
 Please keep reading this section to learn more.

 Talk to your doctor about what to do if you get symptoms of a yeast infection of the vagina or penis.